The Battle of Palást (9-10 August 1552)

 He shook his head and cleared his vision from the killer’s frame of mind and rose in his saddle.
 Being a head taller than the rest, he could see the Hungarian and the Czech infantry flee headlessly, throwing away their rusty swords and makeshift spears.
 Black pillars rose from where the supply wagons of the cannons used to be.

 The enemy roared and attacked with renewed frenzy and the morale of the Christians has shrunk.
 Thury was already not in control of his men, not even over his horse.
 The Turks sensed his wavering and closed on him angrily.
 Miklós Borsán, a Hussar officer threw himself bodily to receive the cut aimed at his leader’s head and slid off from his saddle.
 Farkas Suly, Thury’s trusted man was the second to give his life for him.
 He lost one more lieutenant, Kristóf Rozsony, before realizing the end.

 “It is enough!”
 Thury cried and turned the head of his horse back and added: “Sound the retreat.”

 The cavalry units quit the battle one by one, galloping past the tercios of the mercenaries who were equally shaken but still standing.

 Dietrich von Marcel managed to keep his landsknechts together for a while but some soldiers in the rear ranks dropped their long pikes and sneaked away.
 Von Marcel cursed and shot one of them.
-The Janissaries were breaking the pikes with their halberds and some of them fell on all-fours and were creeping under the pikes, with their short, inward-curved yatagans between their teeth.
-When they reached the Germans, the yatagans sliced ankles, sinews, causing terrible destruction and havoc.
+The Janissaries were breaking the pikes with their halberds and some of them fell on all fours and were creeping under the pikes, with their short, inward-curved yatagans between their teeth.
+When they reached the Germans, the yatagans sliced ankles, and sinews, causing terrible destruction and havoc.